 That’s the issue with the execution of ‘Brand Purpose’.
 It’s a misdirection.
 Smoke and mirrors.
 It’s nothing more than a rebranding exercise to appeal to those who are socially conscious.
 It’s another campaign.

-We have seen in times of real crisis which brands are genuinely looking out for the wellbeing and protection of their customers, employees and the wider community.
+We have seen in times of real crisis that brands are genuinely looking out for the wellbeing and protection of their customers, employees and the wider community.

-You only have to log-in to Twitter to know who has questionable practises.
+You only have to log in to Twitter to know who has questionable practices.
 The hashtag #Boycott<insertBrandname> has been in overdrive recently due to the Covid-19 Pandemic.
 Involving the likes of Virgin, Wetherspoons, Waterstones, Rick Stein and Sports Direct to name a few examples.